Instagram ad targeting is the key to achieving success with your ad campaigns.

 As Instagram ads are managed the same way as Facebook ads, their audience targeting works in the exact same way.

 To create and manage your Instagram target audiences, you’ll have to use the Facebook Business Manager.
+(Since 2022, the platform is called Meta Business Manager.)

 Simply go to the Business Manager and by clicking on the top-right menu, select “Audiences.”